-4.4 McMaster University Campus Master Plan Update, 2017
+4.5 McMaster University Campus Master Plan Update, 2017

-The McMaster University Campus Master Plan Update (McUCMP) provided the guiding principles and framework for the future growth of the University.
-The primary goal was to re-examine the 2008 plan in response to changes on campus and in the surrounding communities, including new buildings and planned LRT on Main Street.
+The McMaster University Campus Master Plan Update (McUCMP) provides the guiding principles and framework for the future growth of the University.
+The primary goal was to re-examine the 2008 plan in response to changes on campus and in the surrounding communities including new buildings and planned LRT on Main Street.

-Study recommendations relevant to the Westdale neighbourhood include the reconfiguration of the campus entrances.
+One of the study's key recommendations included the reconfiguration of the campus entrances.
 The McUCMP suggests re-directing the majority of vehicle traffic to Cootes Drive and Sterling Street with direct access to parking facilities to relieve the congestion at the Main Street / University Avenue intersection.
 This intersection is envisioned to be the primary pedestrian gateway with attractive streetscape designs.
 Secondary entrances will be located on Cootes Drive at College Crescent, Westaway Road and Sterling Street.

-Other transportation-related directions that are relevant to the Westdale neighbourhood are summarized below:
+Other transportation related directions that are relevant to the Ainslie Wood neighbouhood are summarized below.

-- Remove vehicle access on all of University Avenue with the exception of university vehicles, emergency vehicles or traffic from the Main Street access to the hospital garage; - Provide a right-turn only exit from Forsyth Avenue to Main Street to prevent traffic exiting the hospital parking garage from using Main Street / University intersection; - Prohibit vehicle access on Sterling Street west of Stearn Drive with the exception of emergency and university vehicles; - Create pedestrian priority streets on University Avenue, College Crescent, Sterling Street and Scholars Road with enhanced landscaping and public art; - Remove College Crescent, between Scholars Road and the new Cootes Drive entrance, and re-use the space for a multi-use pathway to serve as a linkage through the core campus; - Provide a new connection to Cootes Drive to accommodate transit access to structured parking facilities; - Manage parking supply strategically such that more sustainable modes of travel (e.g. transit, walking or cycling) should be encouraged; and, - Develop new transit hub at the Main Street West / Cootes Drive intersections which includes the integration of both HSR and GO Transit services.
-As a result, GO Transit services would be relocated to the transit hub terminal.
-The City and GO Transit will further review and improve bus routing (including access points) and schedules.
+- Remove vehicle access on all of University Avenue with the exception of university vehicles, emergency vehicles or traffic from the Main Street access to the hospital garage; - Parking supply should be managed strategically such that more sustainable modes of travel (e.g. transit, walking or cycling) should be encouraged; - Remove College Crescent, between Scholars Road and the new Cootes Drive entrance, and re-use the space for a multi-use pathway to serve as a linkage through the core campus; - Parking supply should be managed strategically such that more sustainable modes of travel (e.g. transit, walking or cycling) should be encouraged; and - Develop new Transit Hub at the corner of Main Street West and Cootes Drive.